hchauvet/beampy/README.md

 # Beampy

-Beampy is a python tool to create slideshow in svg that can be display with HTML5 or PDF.
+Beampy is a python tool to create slideshow in svg that can be display with HTML5 (fixed size without fancy stuff, just a slidshow) or PDF.

 ## Introduction

 Beampy is in between Latex beamer and html5 slideshow libraries.
-It creates slides as svg, that can contains vectorial elements, raster images and videos.
+It creates slides in svg format, that can contains vectorial elements, raster images and videos.
 It uses Latex to render texts and mathematics transleted into svg.
-Svg slides are expoted in html5 (on file containing everithing), in raw svg or in pdf.
+Svg slides are expoted in html5 (on file containing everithing), in raw svg or in pdf (using cairo library).

 A quick exemple of the python source code for making a presentation:
 ```python